Not all credit card processors are created equal: features you need in 2017

 If you want to continue ringing up sales, your business needs credit card processors that embrace new technologies and the different payment forms they accept.
 You wouldn't want to lose out on a sale by turning off customers wanting to use their smartphones to make a purchase.
 This is why not all credit card processors are created equal.
 As a business owner, you need a service that works for you, not against you.
 After all, you are paying for a processor.

 Let's take a look at the features you should look for in 2017 so your business can stay ahead of the curve.

 Consider how your customers buy and where you sell.
 In-store, online, over the phone or even mail order—one, some, or any combination could be your focus and should inform how you choose a credit card processor.
-Convenience, efficiency and accountability say pick a credit card processor that can handle all of your payment card transactions instead of just those through a specific channel.
+For convenience, efficiency and accountability select a merchant services provider that can handle all of your payment card transactions instead of just those through a specific channel.
 Consumer Affairs advised companies to weigh their brick-and-mortar versus online sales and consider a card processor that handles both.

 If you have a physical store, you will need a either a terminal or point of sale system along with a merchant account to process in-store payments, Business News Daily pointed out.
 However, you also need an eCommerce solution for your online transactions.

 You'll want to get as much feature-functionality as you can from a single credit card processor.
 More connections, more opportunities for breakage and problems in general.